A bounded numerical solution with a small mesh size implies existence of a smooth solution to the Navier-Stokes equations: Notations and main results

-The positive constants $\tau_M$ and $h_M$ are decreasing functions of $M$ and independent of $T$. } \end{theorem}
+The constants $\tau_M$ and $h_M$ are decreasing functions of $M$, independent of $\u$, $\u^0$ and $T$, but may depend on $\mu$. } \end{theorem}

 \begin{remark} Theorem \ref{MainTHM} states that, when solving the Navier--Stokes equations, we do not need to assume existence, uniqueness or regularity of the solution.
-Instead, if we have a initial data $\u_0$ and a numerical solution $\u_{h,\tau}$, one can pick up $M$ satisfying \refe{numersolM} and refine the mesh according to \refe{meshcond0}.
-If the conditions \refe{numersolM}-\refe{meshcond0} are satisfied by one numerical solution, then one can say that, for the given initial data the Navier--Stokes equations admit a unique solution satisfying \refe{RegU}.
-Conversely, if the Navier--Stokes equations have a smooth solution satisfying \refe{RegU}, then there exists a positive constant $M$ such that \refe{meshcond0} implies \refe{numersolM}. \end{remark}
+Instead, if we have a initial data $\u^0$ and a numerical solution $\u_{h,\tau}$, one can pick up $M$ satisfying \eqref{numersolM} and refine the mesh according to \eqref{meshcond0}.
+If the conditions \eqref{meshcond0}--\eqref{numersolM} are satisfied by one numerical solution, then one can say that for the given initial value the Navier--Stokes equations have a unique solution with regularity \eqref{RegU}.
+In this paper we only prove the existence of constants $\tau_M$ and $h_M$.
+From the expression of $\Phi(M)$ in the proof of Lemma \ref{prop1} and the expression of $\tau_M$ and $h_M$ in \eqref{expr-tauM}--\eqref{expr-hM} one can see that $\tau_M,h_M\ge \exp(-C\mu^{-897}M^{900})$.
+This estimate for $\tau_M$ and $h_M$ has only theoretical value due to the heavy dependence on $\mu^{-1}$ and $M$, especially for problems with small viscosity (large Reynolds number) and large initial data.
+Nevertheless, there is possibility that more useful estimates may be obtained by different analysis or better error estimates. \end{remark}

 \begin{remark} From the proof of the theorem in the next section, one can see that the numerical solution successfully approximates the exact solution in the sense that